-Following the advent of the recent pandemic, British Home implemented its business continuity plan to protect its most vulnerable residents from the virus.
+At the outset of the pandemic, British Home implemented its business continuity plan to protect its most vulnerable residents from the virus.
 This was against a backdrop of a national shortage of Personal Protective Equipment and a reduced workforce, as symptomatic and vulnerable staff were required to self-isolate.
-Despite these challenges, our staff have continued to carry out their duties with great courage and resilience.
-We have also been greatly encouraged by the support and generosity of many partner organisations and members of our local community during these unprecedented times.
-The additional financial costs resulting from the virus have been significant.
-Within the first three months of the pandemic, British Home expended an additional £0.5M to maintain optimum staffing levels within the Home, as well as to purchase protective equipment and other urgent supplies.
-We are grateful to all of our charitable donors, whose support has meant that we can continue to provide care and support to all of our residents throughout the pandemic.
+Despite these challenges, our staff have continued to carry out their duties with great courage and resilience and the Board remain grateful for their unwavering commitment in these difficult times.
+We have also been greatly encouraged by the support and generosity of many partner organisations and members of our local community.
+It is through the support of our donors and volunteers that we can remain resilient and continue providing much needed care and support during these challenging times.